FireDaemon OpenSSL for Microsoft Windows

 OpenSSL Screenshot

-Below is a screenshot showing the executed commands at an elevated command prompt:
+Below is a screenshot showing the certificate signing request in an elevated PowerShell:

 FireDaemon OpenSSL 3 Command Line